-- Decentralization of Academic and Administrative Structure. - Establishment of an exclusive division of Research and Publication Cell. - Executing International Exchange programs with partner universities. - Establishment of Student Clubs - Increase in International and National Collaborations and Collaborative activities. - Establishment of Asia's First Centre for Baltic Culture and Studies - Introduced the International Journal of Indo-Baltic Culture and Studies - Introduced the first ever Interdisciplinary journal of Yagya Research

-(Yes /No) Yes posted on 28-02-2019

-(Yes /No) No

-(Yes /No) Yes

-(Yes /No) Yes NHERC
+- Decentralization of Academic and Administrative Structure. - Establishment of an exclusive division of Research and Publication Cell. - Executing International Exchange programs with partner universities. - Establishment of Student Clubs - Increase in International and National Collaborations and Collaborative activities. - Establishment of Asia's First Centre for Baltic Culture and Studies - Introduced the International Journal of Indo-Baltic Culture and Studies - Introduced the first ever Interdisciplinary journal of Yagya Research a.
+Submission of Data for AISHE portal: (Yes /No) Yes posted on 28-02-2019 b.
+Participation in NIRF : (Yes /No) No c.
+ISO Certification : (Yes /No) Yes d.
+NBA or any other quality audit : (Yes /No) Yes NHERC